Home » Travel Stories » International » Ireland Countryside National Stud & Garnish Island

 Part 2: An Island Oasis – Garnish Island (Ilnacullin)

-Tucked away in the sheltered harbour of Glengarriff in Bantry Bay, Garnish Island feels like a Mediterranean dream dropped into the middle of West Cork.
-Thanks to the warmth of the Gulf Stream, exotic plants like palm trees and rare orchids flourish here.
+Tucked away in the sheltered harbour of Glengarriff in Bantry Bay, Garnish Island (known locally as Ilnacullin) feels like a Mediterranean dream dropped into West Cork.
+Thanks to the unique microclimate created by the Gulf Stream, exotic species that shouldn’t survive in Ireland—like South American Myrtles and New Zealand tree ferns—thrive here.

 Why These Stops Matter for Your 2026 Itinerary